insure logo

 Does your vehicle model affect car insurance rates in Louisiana?

-For example, full coverage for a Honda Accord LX costs $4,731 per year in Louisiana, while the average premium for a Honda CR-V is $4,010 – a difference of $721.
+For example, full coverage for a Honda Accord LX costs $4,731 per year in Louisiana, while a Honda CR-V averages $4,010 – a difference of $721.

 Does your car’s model year affect insurance rates in Louisiana?